HiroNewf/Network-Plus-Notes/README.md

     - One switch will also be the root switch (or bridge)
         - Can be set manually
 - Flood guard
-    - Config a maximum number of MAC address on a interface
+    - Config a maximum number of MAC addresses on a interface
         - Could be a single MAC or a group of MAC addresses
     - When this maximum number is exceeded the port will be disbaled
     - Prevents people from flooding the network with MAC addresses